-Age-Weighted Profit Sharing Plans: A Comprehensive Guide
+Age-Weighted Profit Sharing Plans: A Detailed Overview

 Small Business Plan: A small business with a significant number of older employees might implement an age-weighted profit sharing plan to ensure these employees can save adequately for retirement.
+This targeted approach not only helps employees prepare for retirement but also enhances the business’s reputation as a supportive employer.

 What are age-weighted profit sharing plans?